Originally published April 5, 2022

-Tax Day is quickly approaching.
-If you contributed to an individual retirement account this year, you may be wondering if your IRA contributions are tax-deductible.
+Tax Day is right around the corner.
+If you contributed to an individual retirement account in 2022, you may be wondering if your IRA contributions are tax-deductible.
 It’s important to know the factors that apply when determining whether you qualify for tax deductions on your IRA contributions, including IRA type, filing status, income, and whether your employer provides a retirement plan.

 What Type of IRA Allows for Tax-Deductible Contributions?